 With the first draft of my manuscript complete, my 5 a.m. writing sessions have morphed into 5 a.m. editing sessions, which actually serve me well in determining if my prose is compelling or if it makes my eyes glaze over (which happens easily at that early hour!).

 If I learned anything from writing my first manuscript (which is now safely tucked away in my desk drawer) it’s how important the editing process actually is.
-During my first go-around, my “editing” process (if you can even call it that!) consisted of re-reading my manuscript once, maybe twice, and running a spell check.
+Put simply, editing your work helps to ensure that your writing is clear and concise.
+Plus, nowadays, there are some amazing writing software tools out there such as the Hemingway App that can also help you to edit your work.
+Writing software has come such a long way over the past few years, it really is so exciting!
+Anyway, during my first go-around, my “editing” process (if you can even call it that!) consisted of re-reading my manuscript once, maybe twice, and running a spell check.
 I never went back and took a deeper look at my characters, plot, descriptions, dialogue, setting, pacing…none of it!
 Sadly, I was somehow under the impression that a quick read through is all it would take and bibbity, bobbity, boo…I’d be a published writer.
 Boy, was I clueless!

 Naturally, most of the responses I received from agents were standard form rejection letters.
 But because I’d read a lot about the querying process, I knew that even great writers get piles of rejection letters (so many in fact that apparently rooms have been wall papered with them!), so I was not deterred.
 But what I wasn’t expecting (and, in hindsight, am so thankful for) is that a few agents were kind enough to actually write back and tell me that 75,000 words really isn’t long enough to be considered a novel.
 (There are varying opinions about appropriate novel length, but for the commercial fiction I write, I’ve learned that the average length should be somewhere in the range of 80,000- 120,000 words, with 80,000 words still considered on the low end).
 At first I was a little put off by this feedback and thought, but my book is different!
 However, this lesson was reconfirmed at a writer’s conference where a panel of agents talked about how they use the word count in your query letter to immediately determine if your work is too short (read: you haven’t developed your story well enough) or too long (read: you’re rambling).
 Gulp!